 Most public sector retirement plan sponsors understand that even though their plans may not be subject to the fiduciary duties and responsibilities of ERISA, they are still subject to fiduciary duties under applicable State law.
 Moreover, certain States like California have deliberately imported important ERISA concepts and standards into their State laws governing the behavior of public sector retirement administrators and fiduciaries.
 These duties, among other things, require plan fiduciaries to make sure that all fees and expenses paid from plan assets (that is, participants’ accounts) are necessary, appropriate and reasonable.
 See, e.g., Cal.
 Const., article XVI, section 17 and Cal.
 Govt.
 Code section 53213.5.

 In California, many public agencies’ retirement plan committees are unaware that unless they fulfill certain ERISA-like requirements with respect to their participant-directed 457(b) and 401(a) plans, they can be held personally liable for investment losses suffered by plan participants.
-For more on this, see overview of section 404(c) for California public sector plans.

 So, given the fact that public sector retirement plan fiduciaries can be held liable for excessive fees charged to their plan or investment losses due to the inclusion of inappropriate plan investment choices, what can they do to protect themselves?
 More importantly, what can they do to improve the overall investment process within their plan?